-Many business owners use their personal checking accounts for business transaction.
-Although this is not a requirement for many small businesses, having a business checking account comes with many benefits.
-In the case of LLCs and corporations, this is a legal requirement.
+Many business owners use their personal checking accounts for business transactions.
+Although having a business checking account is not a requirement for all businesses, it does come with many benefits.
+In the case of LLCs and corporations, having a separate business checking account is a legal requirement.
 If you haven’t incorporated or set up an LLC, you could technically use your personal checking account, but there are good reasons to get a separate business account instead.
 This article will tell you what those are.
 It will also help you start your search for a good business checking account.

 Yes, in most cases you can use a personal checking account for your business (unless your company is a corporation or LLC).
 But this doesn’t mean you should.

 If your small business is a sole proprietorship and you don’t want payments made out to a DBA, you’re right.
 You can legally operate using only your personal bank account.

 The same applies if your business is a partnership and you want all payments made out to one or another partner.
 After all 1 in 3 four small businesses use personal bank accounts for work-related finances according to a Researchscape study.
 But legal doesn’t mean optimal.
 If you use your personal account for business, your data entry had better be perfect.
 The only thing separating your business and personal finances is correct accounting categories.
 Minor errors could mix up your business and personal transactions and cost you money.
 Think lost business deductions and tax penalties.

 If your business and personal finances use different accounts, incorrect categories won’t be so serious.
 And, for most people, separate accounts make record keeping easier.
 As well, if your business is a corporation or LLC, the law requires that you have separate accounts.